 Welcome and thanks for visiting Doctor’s Bag.
-I’m Edwin Kruys.
-I live in the hinterlands of the Sunshine Coast, Queensland & work as a specialist general practitioner in a rural practice and in the local hospital.
-Fan of BridgeBuilders and initiatives that bring people, groups and organisations closer together.
-When I’m not working I spend … Read more About
+My name is Edwin Kruys.
+I live in the hinterlands of the Sunshine Coast, Queensland and I work as a specialist general practitioner in a rural practice and in the local hospital.
+I’m a fan of initiatives that bring people, groups and organisations in healthcare closer together.
+The … Read more About

-Feel free to say g’day and send a message.
-I’d love to hear from you & always happy to have a chat.
+Feel free to say g’day.
 Please note that I don’t accept forms of paid advertising, sponsorship, or paid topic insertions.
-This blog does not accept free products, services, travel, event tickets and other forms of compensation from companies … Read more Say G’day!
+This blog does not accept free products, services, travel, event tickets and other forms of compensation from companies and organisations.
+And oh, I don’t need search engine optimisation.
+If you still want to send a … Read more Say G’day!

 Living with uncertainty is not an easy task.
 It can be the source of many anxieties.

 I often go through this with my patients, for example when we may have found something sinister but more time is needed to confirm the diagnosis.

 Yet, when it comes to our lives and deaths, we always live in uncertainty.
 But what about the opposite: what if we knew what life has in store for us?

 Chloe Benjamin deals with this theme in her book The Immortalists.

 At the beginning of the story four young siblings visit a fortune-teller who gives them the dates when they will die.
 This knowledge influences the rest of their lives and the choices they make.
 It becomes a self-fulfilling prophecy.
 Three of the four siblings die on the predicted date, largely as a result of their own doing.